moonstreet/moonstreet/content/post/terraform-patterns.md

 ---
-title: "Terraform patterns: confitionals" # Title of the blog post.
+title: "Terraform patterns: conditionals" # Title of the blog post.
 date: 2021-12-21T08:24:21+01:00 # Date of post creation.
 description: "Article description." # Description used for search engine.
 featured: false # Sets if post is a featured post, making appear on the home page side bar.